mas-bandwidth/netcode/README.md

 # netcode.io

-**netcode.io** is a simple connection-oriented UDP protocol for games with dedicated servers.
+**netcode.io** is a simple connection-oriented protocol on top of UDP.

+It's designed for client server/games with dedicated servers, like first person shooters.

 It has the following features:

 * Connection oriented protocol over UDP for n clients per-server.
-* Only authenticated clients can connect to your server.
+* Token system so only authenticated clients can connect to your server.
-* Packets sent between client and server are encrypted and signed.
+* Packets sent between clients and the server are encrypted and signed.

+netcode.io is secure by design:

 * Protection against man-in-the-middle attacks.
 * Protection against DDoS amplification attacks.
 * Protection against packet replay attacks.
 * Protection against zombie clients.

-If you are developing a client/server game, you should use netcode.io as a secure foundation, instead of writing it yourself.
+If you are developing a client/server game, save yourself the time and hassle and use netcode.io as a secure foundation for your game's netcode.

 # How does it work?